Easy, Zippy coleslaw is incredibly easy to put together. Less mayo than traditional coleslaw, but tons of flavor. Sure to be a potluck favorite!

 It’s potluck season again!
-With the Fourth of July fast approaching, I’ve been pondering what to make for the yearly family potluck.
-It’s always a gigantic blowout of grilled meat and lots of heavy side-dishes, so I decided to go with something a wee bit lighter.
-This coleslaw is very easy, and always a favorite.
+With Easter and Memorial Day quickly approaching, I’ve been pondering what to make for the yearly family potluck.
+It’s always a gigantic blow-out of grilled or roasted meat and lots of heavy side-dishes, so I decided to go with something a wee bit lighter.
+This coleslaw recipe is very easy, lighter than most, and always a favorite.

-Since it is potluck season, and, therefore, the season of potluck-induced food poisoning, make sure to keep your coleslaw chilled properly: all sorts of nasties love to grow in mayo-containing dishes if they’re left out in the warm summer sun.
+Since it is potluck season, and, therefore, the season of potluck-induced food poisoning, make sure to keep your coleslaw chilled properly: all sorts of nasties love to grow in mayo-containing dishes if they’re left out at ambient temperature.
 You wouldn’t want to the the one responsible for sickening an entire party! [shudder]

 - 1 heaping tsp celery salt